saffe012/Excel-Python/README.md

 # Excel-Python
-A program to build SQL scripts from data in an Excel spreadsheet.
+A program written in Python to build SQL scripts from data in an Excel spreadsheet on a Windows machine.

 ## Prerequisites